-Chatting with Douglas Aitken, the owner of Coldingham Loch, I discovered we both shared a common love for Coldingham Loch arising from reading articles in the long gone Rod and Line fishing magazine.
-I took inspiration from my readings and fished Coldingham a few memorable times in the late 1970's.
-Douglas took matters a bit further, he bought the place!
+Chatting the owner of Coldingham Loch I discovered we both shared a common love for Coldingham Loch arising from reading articles in the long gone Rod and Line fishing magazine.
+I took inspiration from my readings and fished Coldingham a few memorable times in the mid 1970's.
+The cap I spoke to took matters a bit further, he bought the place!

 The loch is largely man made, but not recently.
 It was a originally stocked as a source of food for Coldingham Priory which dates back as far as 635 AD.
 When the monks built the fishery I know not but it remains, a fertile and very beautiful place to spend a day.

 Arriving for the evening session, I looked down on the loch from the excellent fishing hut.
 Memories of my previous visits 30 years ago flowed back fresh as if it were yesterday.
 The woods to the left, the lily pads and reed beds, the boat mooring and the old boat house on the far bank were all unchanged save for the carefully maintained condition of the fishery and it's surroundings.
 Cattle no longer graze on the banks ensuring a resurgent growth of broom and wild flowers, the place is now an SSSI.